Project Management Guide

 3. Better time estimation will also allow you to be more efficient in your projects: if you can more accurately judge how long each task is going to take, you can setup your structure accordingly to minimize inefficiencies.
 No more team members idly twiddling their thumbs, or being overwhelmed by too much to do at once!

 The benefits don’t end here either.
 There are many more, like the positive impression people will have of you when your estimates, even for complicated and lengthy projects, prove to be right time and time again.
 Or, the appreciation your team will have for your ability to assign them only as much work as they can realistically handle.
+Limit the length of your estimatesOne pitfall that we see time and time again is the adoption of time slots that are way too big to be precise enough.
+“Create marketing plan: 24 hours” is not an acceptable time budgeting practice.
+True, you can probably be this general and still use it for payroll, but you can’t really gain any actionable insight from such a vague task description.
+If you were to instead break that down as:

 • Identify marketing goals for the year: 3 hours